pgoyal94/Restaurants_and_House_Prices/README.md

 - num_rest_types

 ### Initial Modeling
- - We used supervised machine learning classification models for our analysis as we are trying to solve a classification problem with our data, i.e. predicting an area's neighborhood tier based on the Yelp restaurant review data.
-Since we have a rather complex data set, we expected ensemble classifiers to perform better than simple logistic classifiers.
+ - We used supervised machine learning classification models for our analysis as we were trying to solve a classification problem with our data, i.e. predicting an area's neighborhood tier based on the Yelp restaurant review data.
+Since we had a rather complex dataset, we expected ensemble classifiers to perform better than simple logistic classifiers.
- - During preliminary modeling, we including all restaurant category columns (expanded dummies for each category and category + star rating).
-This was over 400 columns, most of which contributed almost 0 to the output.
-Therefore, we reduced the restaurant features to aggregate data for total price categories, total star ratings, and number of restaurant types (See slide deck for details).
+ - During preliminary modeling, we included all restaurant category columns (expanded dummies for each category and category + star rating).
+This was over 400 columns, most of which contributed almost nothing to the output.
+Therefore, we reduced the restaurant features to aggregate data for total price categories, total star ratings, and number of restaurant types.
- - We played around with 5 different models, previously using 3 tiers rather than 2, Table 1 below shows some sample results from our initial models.
+ - We chose to begin with five different models and 3 tiers, rather than 2.
+Table 1 below shows some sample results from our initial models.

  ### Table 1: Sample Results from initial ML Models - 3 Tiers, County Level